 PalmSHIELD is an excellent choice for any mechanical equipment screening, enclosures, rooftop enclosures, trash enclosures, and more!

 Direct Visual Screening & Free Area

 Direct visual screening is the standard measure for determining the percentage of visibility.
-Based on looking head on at a perfect horizontal plane to a louver that is installed plumb, can you see through the louvers?
+Based on looking straight on at a perfect horizontal plane to a louver that is installed plumb, can you see through the louvers?
 Any visibility at this vantage point is a percentage of visibility.

 PalmSHIELD’s standard design uses a ½” overlap of louvers.
 This guarantees 100% direct visual screening under any circumstances.
 We are happy to modify our louvers to provide a lesser percentage of direct visual screening for our customers which would require we space the louvers farther apart.
 Our 100% direct visual screening is related to our percentage of openness.
 The percentage of openness is the actual openness between the louvers over a specific area.
 The smallest opening between two louvers is the greatest factor impacting the percentage of openness.
-PalmSHIELD louvers typically louver opening based on 100% direct visual screening is 2 ¼”.
+PalmSHIELD mechanical equipment louvers typically louver opening based on 100% direct visual screening is 2 ¼”.

 Example: 4” tall louvers spaced 3 ½” on center, the smallest opening is 2 ¼”.

 Every 3 ½” of travel, there is a 2 ¼” opening.